garrett-sutton/garrett-sutton.github.io/_drafts/david-and-goliath.md

 every day that I wasn't the worst guy on the team.

-I did well in school, finished with a high GPA, and got the job Epic (a company that allegedly cares a lot about GPA) that I'm still working at nearly 5 years later.
+I did well in school, finished with a high GPA, and got a job at Epic - the company I'm still working at nearly 5 years later.
 I attribute at least some of my academic success to still feeling like a big fish in a little pond.
 Given the smaller class sizes at Gannon, I got to know almost all of